JuliaDiff/ChainRulesTestUtils.jl/docs/src/index.md

 ## Testing constructors and functors (callable objects)

 Testing constructor and functors works as you would expect.
-For struct `Foo`
+For struct `Foo`,
 ```julia
 struct Foo
     a::Float64